snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ---

 ## **Fabrication Plan**
+Design a Skipper "CCD Like" device for weak signal detection (eg. Coherent Elastic Neutrino-Nucleus Scattering or Weakly Interacting Massive Particles (WIMPS).)
+The device operates on the fundamental charge-coupling principle similar to standard CCDs, but with a critical difference.
+While traditional CCDs convert light photons into electric signals, this device detects ionization events in liquid argon (LAr) or liquid xenon (LXe).
+When a particle interaction occurs in the noble liquid, it creates electron-hole pairs through ionization.

 <img width="678" alt="Screenshot 2025-05-16 at 7 00 17 PM" src="https://github.com/user-attachments/assets/d64e9c04-84df-4b1c-add3-c7d51be4ebdb" />

 CCD detector design:
 - High-resistivity n-type silicon substrate.
-- Metal contacts for controlling potential wells.
 - A very thin layer of Al2O3 (optional reasearch: SiO2 or SiN) for achieving uniform and flat features at this specific interface.
-- The metal electrodes create potential wells in the silicon that extend through the dielectric.
-Electric fields penetrate the thin dielectric, keeping electrons confined above in the LAr/LXe or in the high-resistivity silicon.
+- Metal electrodes to create/control potential wells in the silicon that extend through the dielectric.
+Electric fields penetrate the thin dielectric, keeping electrons confined above in the LAr/LXe (or in the high-resistivity silicon?).

 ## **CCD Readout Ciruit**
 <img width="1100" alt="Screenshot 2025-05-20 at 4 56 27 PM" src="https://github.com/user-attachments/assets/aaf8f65d-f268-4c69-8fc8-0d9ce0fcb926" />